-• WiFi in Parks: Expand WiFi in Parks from pilot to parks in underserved communities and sports tourism locations.

-2. Broadband to the premise

-- Central Avenue Fiber: Establish public-private partnership to activate Central Avenue fiber for use at City facilities and to provide low cost, high bandwidth internet connectivity to underserved communities. - CBRS: Explore and potentially pilot public-private partnership to use CBRS broadband service especially in underserved communities. - Fiber to the Premise: Engage private sector to explore fiber to the premise throughout Albuquerque.
+- WiFi in Parks: Expand WiFi in Parks from pilot to parks in underserved communities and sports tourism locations. - 2.
+Broadband to the premise - Fiber to the Premise: Engage private sector partner(s) to deploy fiber to the premise throughout Albuquerque.
 Such an engagement could include use of the Central Avenue Fiber as it currently exists and as it could be expanded especially for underserved communities.

-3. Digital Services

-- a.
+This includes working with Vexus as they build out under their recently signed license agreement. - 3.
+Broadband for City services - a.
+Central Avenue Fiber: Explore extension of Central Avenue fiber for use at City facilities and in conjunction with Smart Cities initiatives. - b.
+Identify and plan addition corridors for cost effective deployment of City fiber to be used for City services and Smart Cities initiatives. - 4.
+Digital Services - a.
 Online services: Continue to upgrade online services including online payments, permitting, and service requests. - b.
 Digital Assistants/Chatbots: Expand use of digital assistants and chatbots beyond Alexa and ABQ Biopark's Elly to support multi-language requests for information and submission of service requests.